IN THIS GUIDE

 It can be overwhelming.

-In this article, I help you understand how to hold a pickleball paddle so that you hit more awesome balls and win more games.
+In this guide, I help you understand how to hold a pickleball paddle so that you hit more awesome balls and win more games.
 Keep reading to learn more.

 Here are 2 key factors that you need to understand and master: